 Here are some initial aspects to take into account when planning:

 - Climate.
 Your area’s climate is an important aspect of building a koi pond.
 If you are in a sunnier, warmer climate, your pond will need more depth.
 If you are in a cold climate subject to freezing, koi can survive with as much as six inches of surface ice on your pond.
 However, there must be an open contact between air and water so a bubbler or de-icer may be required.
 Also, a fountain or waterfall will help guarantee aeration in your pond.

 - Cost.
 These fish can be quite expensive.
-Their size is a contributing factor in their cost.
+Their size is a contributing factor to their cost.
 Much like a person, koi fish can live for up to a hundred years, but most live somewhere between twenty and thirty years on average.
 They will grow throughout their entire life span.
 The more expensive koi are usually the older the fish are.
 Only about one in five thousand fish actually achieve the premium ranking of the most expensive examples.
-These are valued for a lack of defects and the markings on their bodies.
+These are valued for their lack of defects and the markings on their bodies.

 - A koi pond will require filtration with both biological and mechanical filters.
 A drain in the bottom of your pond will also facilitate you in changing the water.
 Like aquariums, ponds require maintenance.
 The size of your pond will indicate the size that your filtration system needs to be.

 - Choose the correct location that ideally will already be level ground.
 Make sure that it is not entirely in the shade.

 - Predators If you live in an area with wildlife, you may want to consider some type of fencing to protect your koi.